-Medication management for a loved one is perhaps one of the most challenging tasks caregivers face.
-More than a third of all seniors take five or more prescription medications daily, while an additional third use over-the-counter medicines.
-If your loved one has a chronic disease, he or she is likely taking medications at various times throughout the day.
+Medication management for seniors can be one of the most challenging tasks older adults and caregivers face.
+More than a third of all seniors take five or more prescription medications daily, while many also use nonprescription drugs (over-the-counter medicines).
+Additionally, seniors managing a chronic disease may take medications at various times throughout the day.

 The combination of multiple medications and complicated schedules can sometimes result in confusion, as well as incorrect dosing.
-The risk of adverse drug events increases with the number of medications prescribed– as a result, older adults are twice as likely to be sent to the ER due to drug interactions.
+The likelihood of adverse drug events increases with the number of pills prescribed.
+As a result, older adults are at high risk of being sent to the ER due to drug interactions.

-Managing medications for an older loved one can be a complex process – being organized and developing a system are key.
-Frequent communication with your loved one’s doctor or pharmacist is a good idea too – especially in the beginning, or if a new medication is introduced.
+Managing medications can be a complex process – being organized and developing a system are key.
+Frequent communication with your primary care provider or pharmacist is essential, too, especially in the beginning or when a new medication is introduced.
 Use the following tips to get started.

 Create a List

-Begin by gathering all of your loved one’s medications – prescription, over-the-counter, and supplements.
+Begin by gathering your medications, including prescriptions, over-the-counter drugs, and supplements.
 Expired medications can be dangerous, so dispose of any items that are outdated.
-The FDA offers guidelines on how to safely discard medications on their website.
+The FDA offers guidelines on its website on how to discard medicine safely.

-Create a complete list of your loved one’s medications.
-Be sure to list their daily medications, as well as products they might take occasionally (i.e. antacids or cold medications).
-AARP recommends that you make note of the following:
+Next, create a complete list of the medications.
+Be sure to list daily medications, as well as ones you might take occasionally (i.e., antacids, seasonal allergy drugs, or cold medications).

 - Medication name and strength (include generic name, if applicable)